 Free in 30 is a guide to help you go from having nothing to being financially independent in 30 years or less.

-The couple who publish this website with their daughter and son started married life in 1968 (he 21, she 17) living in a furnished rented apartment, with no savings.
+The couple who publish this website started married life in 1968 (he 21, she 17) living in a furnished rented apartment, with no savings.
 They could carry all their belongings in a suitcase.
 Both had high school education.
 He was making $4,940 per year, and she had just started working full time, making $3,000 per year.
 They purchased a house soon after marrying.
 The house was 100% financed.
 Within a few years they were raising two children.
 He worked while she stayed home (working part-time) until both children were in school full time, at which time she returned to school to become an accountant.
 She started working full time in 1979.

 They started one business, and later bought another business, which was sold in 1988.
 He was then self-employed and able to work part time, retiring completely in 1995.
 They then started a small Christmas tree farm.
 In 1997, she quit her job, and started to work part time as a consultant, retiring in 2001.
 Soon after, they started www.taxtips.ca, the sister site to USTaxtips.net.

 Financial independence was accomplished mainly by living below their means, and saving money.
 The only non-tax deductible debt they ever had was to buy and renovate their first home.
 One of their favourite sayings is "borrow to invest, never to consume."

 When he was in his teens, he had a very good lesson in how credit cards can cause major problems.
 His mother let him use her credit card to buy Christmas presents, and he got a little carried away.
 By the next Christmas, he was still paying off the presents from the previous year!
 Due to this experience, he avoids debt to this day!

 The "Richest Man in Babylon" pamphlets, which were available at a local credit union, also made a great impression on him.
 These pamphlets recommended that you invest your money and make it work for you, instead of you working for it.